julien/generator-phaser/README.md

-gameplate
+Gameplate
 =========

-a template for builing games with phaser.js
+A template for builing games with phaser.js.